 When you get a long-term supply of drugs, your cost sharing may be lower.
-The plan offers two ways to get a long-term supply (also called an extended supply) of maintenance drugs on our plan's "Drug List."
+The plan offers two ways to get a long-term supply (also called an extended supply) of maintenance drugs on our plan's Drug List.
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)

-1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs (which offer preferred cost sharing) at the mail-order cost-sharing amount.
+Other retail pharmacies may not agree to the mail-order cost-sharing amounts.
 In this case you will be responsible for the difference in price.
-Please call Member Services for more information.

-2. You may also receive maintenance drugs through our mail-order program.
+Your Pharmacy Directory www.hamaspik.com tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
+You can also call Member Services for more information. - 2.
+You may also receive maintenance drugs through our mail-order program.
 Please see Section 2.3 for more information.